karol-dubas/MultithreadingCSharp/README.md

 ## Concurrent programming

 Concurrent programming made it possible to solve the problem of multitasking when the first OS were created, even with only 1 CPU core.
-During concurrent programming, there is a context switching, that is imperceptible to humans (looks like parallelism).
+During concurrent programming, there is a **context switching**, that is imperceptible to humans (looks like parallelism).

 ## Asynchronous programming